EnKF-C user guide: Parameter files

 \subsection{Model parameter file}

-The model parameter file mainly describes the composition of the state vector by listing the model variables and specifying the associated grids.
+The model parameter file describes the composition of the state vector by listing the model variables and specifying the associated grids.

 Each model variable is described in a block started by the entry for the variable name.
 The inflation parameters for a variable, if specified, override the common values set in the main parameter file (sec.~\ref{sec:capping}).
-Entry RANDOMISE makes it possible to specify a ``forgetting'' model for a variable (sec.~\ref{sec:bias}).
+The option APPLYLOG makes it possible to conduct assimilation in log space (sec.~\ref{sec:logspace}), and RANDOMISE -- to specify parameters of ``forgetting'' model for the variable (sec.~\ref{sec:bias}).

 EnKF-C permits using multiple model grids.
-In case of using multiple grids each model variable must be associated with one of the grids defined in the grid parameter file.
+Each model variable must be associated with one of the grids defined in the grid parameter file.
 See \verb|examples/4| for an example.